 The time immediately after an accident can be difficult.
 Not only should you be seeking medical advice and treatment, but there is a big question mark over what needs to be done next.
-If you believe that the accident was not your fault, then the following steps might prove to be hugely helpful.
+If you believe that the accident was not your fault, then the following steps might prove to be hugely helpful in evidencing your military injury claims.
 They go as follows:

 Step 1: Take photos of the area in which you sustained your injury.
 As well as the actual site of the incident, photographs of the surrounding area can be highly illustrative and informative.

 Step 2: Be sure to get the contact details of any possible witnesses.
 This can include names, telephone numbers, postal and email addresses, and so on.

 Step 3: Visit a doctor and get a medical exam.
 A medical statement that accurately explains the injury and the pain you may be feeling after sustaining your injury can be very helpful in assessing whether you might be due compensation.

 Step 4: Take a moment to draft as complete a written statement as you possibly can.
 Write down everything which you can remember, which can include (but is not limited to):

 - Your activities and movements in the moments leading up to the accident.